RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/Rock Band/Rock Band.md

 ## Save your project { .save }

-+ You can also change the costume of your singer, to make it look like she is singing.
++ You can also make your singer look like she is singing.
 Just like with the drum, right-click on the costume to duplicate it, so that you have 2.
 Rename the 2 costumes to 'not singing' and 'singing'.

 	![screenshot](band-singer-costume.png)